-\begin{theorem} For any number $n$ of agents and possible prices $p_1< p_2 < \ldots < p_k$ the optimal single-price algorithm achieves a $\rho$-approximation, where $\rho=1 / \min \{H_n, P_k \}$, i.e.,
+\begin{theorem} For any number $n$ of agents and possible prices $p_1< p_2 < \ldots < p_k$, the optimal single-price algorithm achieves a $\rho$-approximation, where $\rho=1 / \min \{H_n, P_k \}$, i.e.,

-and this approximation guarantee is tight. \end{theorem} \begin{proof} From Lemma \ref{number_of_OP} we know that we only need to consider at most $min\{n, k\}$ possible values that correspond to the distinct values of the nodes.
+and this approximation guarantee is tight. \end{theorem} \begin{proof} As in Lemma \ref{number_of_OP}, we know that we only need to consider at most $min\{n, k\}$ possible prices that correspond to the distinct values of the nodes.
 Let $a_j$ be the number of vertices with value $p_j$ and $R_i$ be the revenue obtained by setting the price of all nodes equal to $p_i$, i.e.,

 Recall that $P_k = \sum_{i=1}^{k} \frac{p_i - p_{i-1}}{p_i}$, where $p_0=0$.
 Let $R_{\SP}$ be the revenue achieved by the optimal one-price algorithm.
 Then $R_i\leqslant R_{\SP}$, and we have

 So, we obtain